valsorym/env/README.md

 	var config = &Config{}

 	// Update configurations in an environment, loads from the fiel.
 	// P.s.
-You can skip this step If the necessary data is manually
+You can skip this step if the necessary data is manually
 	//      setuped in the environment.
 	env.Update("./config.env")